LefferTrochez/Sim2Real-Framework-Unitree-G1-Simulink-ROS2-MuJoCo/README.md

 ### Citation note

+GitHub currently supports citation outputs based on `CITATION.cff`, including APA and BibTeX.
 If this framework contributes to a thesis, paper, report, or software-based research output, please cite the repository and, once available, its DOI-linked release record.

 ---

 ## License

-This project is licensed under the **Apache License 2.0**.
+This project is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for the full license text.

 ---